 Air pollution is obviously a very serious concern when it comes to the proposed Lower Thames Crossing, and rightly so.
 In areas that already suffer with illegally high levels of air pollution we need and deserve improvements to our air quality.

-What HE say about air quality
+What NH say about air quality

 We find this completely misleading and ludicrous when their own evidence shows that some areas would actually suffer with worse air quality if LTC goes ahead.